emrspecialistsamer/aws-lake-formation-workshop/website/content/10-intro/_index.md

 +++

 <div style="text-align: justify">

-    <center><h4>Welcome to the AWS Lake Formation Workshop!</h4></center>
+    ### Welcome to the AWS Lake Formation Workshop!

     The intent of this workshop is to educate users on the features of AWS Lake Formation.
-Background in AWS Glue and other AWS Analytics services are not required, but they may come in handy.<br /><br />
+Background in AWS Glue and other AWS Analytics services are not required, but they may come in handy.

-    This chapter will introduce you to the basic of AWS Lake Formation, laying the foundation for the hands-on portion of the workshop.<br /><br />
+    This chapter will introduce you to the basic of AWS Lake Formation, laying the foundation for the hands-on portion of the workshop.

     Specifically, we will walk you through the following topics: